-Fig. 3: Total spawning biomass trajectories (in absolute terms and relative to unexploited level) for M. paradoxus and M. capensis for this explicit movement model - top row, and for scenario RS1 for the current assessment method (Rademeyer and Butterworth, 2013) - bottom row.
+Fig. 3: Total spawning biomass trajectories (in absolute terms and relative to unexploited level) for M. paradoxus and M. capensis for this gravity model (full lines) and the 2013 model (dashed lines) (Rademeyer and Butterworth, 2013).

 Fig. 4: Spawning biomass trajectories (in absolute terms) per regions for M. paradoxus and M. capensis.